nondejus/AwesomeUnityCommunity/README.md

 * [MLAPI](https://github.com/MidLevel/MLAPI) - A game networking framework built for the Unity Engine to abstract game networking concepts.
 * [MLAPI.Relay Documentation](https://github.com/MidLevel/MLAPI.Relay-Documentation) - This is the repository for the MLAPI.Relay, a UNET Relay.
 This is where documentation and issues can be found and reported.
 * [Websocket Sharp](https://github.com/sta/websocket-sharp) - A C# implementation of the WebSocket protocol client and server.
-* [Hazel-Networking](https://github.com/DarkRiftNetworking/Hazel-Networking) - A low level networking library for C# providing connection orientated, message based communication via TCP, UDP and RUDP.
+* [Hazel Networking](https://github.com/DarkRiftNetworking/Hazel-Networking) - A low level networking library for C# providing connection orientated, message based communication via TCP, UDP and RUDP.
 * [MassiveNet](https://github.com/jakevn/MassiveNet) - Unity3d UDP networking library focused on high-CCU, multi-server architecture.
 * [Unet HLAPI Manager](https://github.com/insthync/unet-hlapi-manager) - The simple network manager based on Unity's NetworkManager without players, scenes stuffs focus on network messages callback handles.
 Intenly made for multiple server purposes.
 * [LiteNetLib](https://github.com/RevenantX/LiteNetLib) - Lite reliable UDP library for Mono and .NET.